digitallyinduced/ihp/Guide/tailwindcss.markdown

 ### Adding package to flake.nix

-In the `flake.nix`, add the `tailwindcss` package with useful plugins.
+In the `flake.nix`, add the `tailwindcss` package bundled with the most common official plugins.

 ```nix
 ...